(I)

 Agustín took it, saw that it was written in French, and put it away hastily.

 “Qu’est ce que tu as fait!” asked my grandfather with the frailest thread of a voice.
 “Ce que j’ai fait, fait ça.” responded Jacques.
-Neither said a word for the rest of the trip.
+Neither said a word for the rest of the trip - nor would they ever speak to one another again.

 (VII)

-At the hospital, the Monk picks up the phone.
-There is a very distressed woman on the line requesting an ambulance not far from the hospital.
-The Monk smiles to himself.
-Five minutes later, a rather healthy looking Téllez steps down from the ordered vehicle at the back of the emergency bay.
-He is happy to see that his old friend, Dr. Agustín Guízar, is already waiting with an extra set of medical clothes.
+Five minutes later, a rather healthy looking Téllez steps down from the vehicle at the back of the emergency bay.
+He is happy to see that his old friend, Dr. Guízar, is already waiting with an extra set of medical clothes.
 Face mask and stethoscope included.

-The place is swarming with cops.
+The place swarms with cops.
 José Manuel Núñez, commander in chief, would be very displeased if Trotsky died of anything other than natural causes at this point.
-Téllez and Agustín are walking to the operating room where Drs.
+Téllez and Agustín head up to the operating room where Drs.
 Eduardo Mass, Rubén Leñero, Rafael Ramos, and Gustavo Baz (later the Dean of the Universidad Nacional Autónoma de México) desperately try to save the life of the Russian revolutionary.

 A voice stops them on the spot.

 “You!
 You are doctors, right?”
 The inquiry comes from commander Núñez himself.
-“We are.” responds Téllez.
+“We are.” responds Téllez through his face mask.
 “So you speak French, right?…”

 “Of course!”